GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 On a Voron 2.4 the distance from the motherboard to the toolhead is over 2 meters which is above Adafruit's recommendation.
 So to accomodate this limitation one could place a single NeoPiexel half way down the wiring harness to the toolhead so that it acts as a repeater.

-On second thought, I want to have more than one stip of NeoPixels.
+On second thought, I want to have more than one strip of NeoPixels.
 I will have the individual NeoPixels for the Stealthburner but I plan on using NeoPixel stips on the sids panel and up in the top of the heated chamber.
 I also plan on putting a string underneath the printer (lights in the electronics compartment and in the litter box compartment).
 Since each Neopixel has its own address, I can use one data line for all these lights.

 So with all these Neopixels strings I will have plenty of NeoPixel repeaters in my Voron 2.4 printer.